 But, unfortunately, only very few mushroom growers have such conditions.

-If the room is small, there are a lot of blocks in it – without well-organized ventilation, you will not be able to provide an optimal microclimate for oyster mushrooms
+If the room is small and there are many blocks in it, it will not be possible to provide an optimal microclimate for oyster mushrooms without properly organized ventilation.